aptech/docs/docs/plotsetoutlineenabled.rst

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

-    :param enabled: Indicator to turn plot outline on.
+    :param enabled: A 0 to hide the outline, or a 1 to show it.
     :type enabled: scalar

 Examples